cbfacademy/react-assessment/README.md

 # React Assessment

-For your unit 4 assessment you will be building a Media Store App, that allows users to search the iTunes store for music, videos, TV shows and other media types.
+For your unit 4 assessment you will be building a Media Store App that allows users to search the iTunes store for music, videos, TV shows and other media types.

 This repository contains a basic React app.
 To install the basic packages needed to run the app, run the following command in your terminal: